Summarize at:

 - Use momentum indicators to confirm the movement.

-Using Both Fundamental and Technical Analysis
+Using Both Types of Analysis

 You can use them this way: